foodsAvoid standard versions

 How is barley sourced and updated?

-Published 2026-05-29; updated 2026-07-04.
-Corrections for barley should include the product, label, restaurant, kitchen, or planning context that changed the decision, then go through /contact/.
+Published 2026-05-29; updated 2026-08-10.
+Corrections for barley should include the product, label, restaurant, kitchen, or planning context that changed the food choice, then go through /contact/.
+Read this barley page as a check on the current label, not as permission to skip barley wheat, barley, rye, malt, flour, breading, crumb, or substitute path.

 Reject first